This request for proposals is now closed.

 Total funding allocated to the PIDP program is $25 million over three years from July 2019 to June 2022.

-This request is for Activity Proposals to address health security issues in Papua New Guinea, Timor-Leste and priority Pacific island countries (any of Solomon Islands, Vanuatu, Fiji, Tuvalu, Kiribati, Nauru, Samoa, Tonga, Cook Islands and Niue).
+This request was for Activity Proposals to address health security issues in Papua New Guinea, Timor-Leste and priority Pacific island countries (any of Solomon Islands, Vanuatu, Fiji, Tuvalu, Kiribati, Nauru, Samoa, Tonga, Cook Islands and Niue).

 The PIDP Program documents may be accessed following the links below: